dflynn20/crypto-data-tracker/README.md

 SQL_PASSWORD=PA$$W3RD
 SQL_SCHEMA=crypto

-MAX_POOL_SIZE=2
-MIN_POOL_SIZE=1
-AUTHORIZATION_TOKEN=S3CUR3
+MAX_POOL_SIZE= # TO BE DETERMINED AFTER LOAD TESTING MIN_POOL_SIZE= # TO BE DETERMINED AFTER LOAD TESTING AUTHORIZATION_TOKEN=S3CUR3K3Y
 ```

 # Improvements
 Implementing a rotating security key system for the api "Authorization" header (Ex: Okta).

 Providing a list of the possible markets and pairs of currencies such that the frontend would not have to consult the cryptowatch API by itself for the checkboxes.

-Additionally to this, and related, a validation step of the pair with the market would be necessary for production deployment to handle errors.
+In addition to this, and related, a validation step of the pair with the market would be necessary for production deployment to handle errors.

 # 2. Python Script to upkeep the Data Backend
 This is the cryptowatch-querying folder that is to be considered as a separate github repo.